 According to proponents of Appreciative Inquiry (AI), what the above approaches have in common is a focus on the negative—problems are identified and energy is expended on solving them.
 AI does the opposite.
-It focuses on what the community or organization does right and well, and how to make it even better.
+It focuses on what the community or organization does right and well and how to make them even better.
 Other key differences, beyond its positive or appreciative orientation, are the methodology and that it is about capacity building.
-While SWOT analysis and needs assessments often rely on existing data and paper surveys, AI asks questions about ‘what works’ or ‘what is good’ in small groups and one-on-one.
+While SWOT analysis and needs assessments often rely on existing data and paper surveys, AI asks questions about what works or what is good in small groups and one-on-one.

 AI is not merely an assessment or analysis of the current situation.
 It uses an inquiry process that, if done well, creates wonder and awe in its participants.
-This qualitative, relational, learning approach encourages the creation of dialogue within the organization, and draws out its stories and legends.
-When encouraged to ponder and discuss, members of an organizationi or community feel free to be more creative; expanding the realm of possibilities.
-AI enhances engagement, inclusivity, collaboration, learning and hope.
-And it is in this changed atmosphere that capacity is built.
+This qualitative, relational learning approach encourages the creation of dialogue within the organization, and draws out its stories and legends.
+When encouraged to ponder and discuss, members of an organization or community feel free to be more creative, expanding the realm of possibilities.
+AI enhances engagement, inclusivity, collaboration, learning, and hope.
+It is in this changed atmosphere that capacity is built.

 Appreciative Inquiry, as the name suggests, is a positive approach of identifying strengths, appreciating them, and inquiring further on how these strengths can be built upon.
-Compare this to approaches in the field of youth work in the 1990s, when programs focused on fixing or preventing one or more youth problems, such teen pregnancy, truancy or alcohol use.
-Although we knew that the absence of these problems did not automatically prepare youth for adult life, re-orienting our programs toward positive youth development, with a focus on promoting their social, emotional, behavioral, and cognitive development, was a paradigm shift that fundamentally changed the field of youth work.
+Compare this to approaches in the field of youth work in the 1990s when programs focused on fixing or preventing one or more youth problems such as teen pregnancy, truancy, and alcohol use.
+Although we knew that the absence of these problems did not automatically prepare youth for adult life, reorienting our programs toward positive youth development, with a focus on promoting social, emotional, behavioral, and cognitive development, was a paradigm shift that fundamentally changed the field of youth work.

 Developed by organizational development author David Cooperrider of Case Western Reserve University in the 1980s and updated since then, AI uses something called the 4-D Cycle: